Plaque Styles (Overview of Materials and Design Features)

 2. STYLE CATEGORIES AND PRICE CODES

-The Style Categories and the Price Codes for all our style categories are listed in the table below.
+The Style Categories for all our style categories are listed in the table below.
 Actual prices for all plaques are listed in the table in our PRICE page, for various sizes of plaques.
-Each of the styles below has a digital number (e.g., 1.1.3) followed by a Price Code (e.g., CA or ME4) .
-Every plaque shown on this website has a Price Code immediately under its photo in the expanded view (click on a photo or its title to get an expanded view and description of the plaque).
+Each of the styles below has a digital number (e.g., 1.1.3) .
+Every plaque shown on this website has a Style Code immediately under its photo in the expanded view (click on a photo or its title to get an expanded view and description of the plaque).
 That style is described in one of the style pages (click on a gold underlined link below and or on its name in the pull-down menu under STYLE in the gold masthead).
 The price of that plaque is given on our PRICE webpage.
 Click on the underlined gold text to go to that Style Category page which provides a more detailed description of that style.

 STYLE CATEGORIES AND PRICE CODE LIST